mmomtchev/nobind/README.md

 You will be building your project with `node-gyp configure build`. `node-gyp` is usually installed globally.

 C++17 is the default build mode starting from Node.js 18.x.
-If you

 ### Module definition